14 tips to be more productive at work and in your private life

 In the same vein, Haake (2011) shows that the ability to choose one’s own music is an important element in improving both well-being and performance at work, and statistical analysis indicates that headset use can further improve some of the functions of music at work.

-To summarizing, even though we are not yet able to explain the effects of music on our behavior, above mentioned research seems to show a positive effect of music on our functioning.
+To summarize, even though we are not yet able to explain the effects of music on our behavior, above mentioned research seems to show a positive effect of music on our functioning.

 Operational tip: choose and listen to music that promotes your concentration